hbeni/fgcom-mumble/client/fgfs-addon/Readme.md

 Installation
 ------------
-After unzipping the FGCom-mumble release package, you just need to add the `fgfs` folder to your launchers *Add-ons* module list.
+After unzipping the FGCom-mumble release package, you just need to add the `fgfs-addon` folder to your launchers *Add-ons* module list.
 The addon is activated automatically, so flightgear will try to connect to mumble with the default parameters.